1komaljadhav/Nlp_assignments/README.md

-🧠 NLP Assignments using NLTK, PyTorch, and Advanced Models This repository contains a series of assignments for learning and practicing core Natural Language Processing (NLP) concepts using Python libraries like NLTK, scikit-learn, Gensim, and PyTorch.
+#NLP Assignments using NLTK, PyTorch, and Advanced Models
+This repository contains a series of assignments for learning and practicing core Natural Language Processing (NLP) concepts using Python libraries like NLTK, scikit-learn, Gensim, and PyTorch.
 It spans basic tokenization, stemming, lemmatization, Bag-of-Words models, Transformer implementation from scratch, and advanced NLP tasks like sentiment analysis and N-gram-based auto-completion.

 📂 Assignment List